• Home

 Chicken thighs as a swap

-Boneless, skinless chicken thighs work just as well — maybe better if you want a richer texture.
-They’re more forgiving if you go a minute or two over on pressure.
+Boneless and skinless chicken thighs may work even better if you’re looking for a richer texture.
+They are more forgiving if you go a minute or two over pressure.
+Cook time should still stay the same.

 Recommended gear